Gencarelli & Rimassa Law

 Laws concerning a dog biting another dog are pretty similar to the laws for a dog biting a person, whereby the owner shall incur the cost for the treatment of the victim dog and all other related expenditures.
 The dog owner might also have to pay for the replacement of the deceased dog in case the attack was fatal, resulting in the death of the victim dog.

 Hence, any person owning a dog in the States should carefully abide by the laws to avoid facing legal consequences.
-Contact Gencarelli & Rimassa Personal Injury Lawyers in NJ today for a Free Consultation,
+Contact Gencarelli & Rimassa Personal Injury Lawyers in NJ today for a Free Consultation at 201-549-8737.

 Our Client Testimonials